The Chart for Dollar Tree Inc. (DLTR) Is Flashing Mixed Signals

-Dollar Tree Inc. (NASDAQ:DLTR) went down by -0.66% from its latest closing price compared to the recent 1-year high of $120.37.
-The company’s stock price has collected 2.22% of gains in the last five trading sessions.
-Press Release reported 16 hours ago that Dollar Tree and Family Dollar Select RELEX for Integrated Forecasting and Replenishment
+Dollar Tree Inc. (NASDAQ:DLTR) went down by -0.06% from its latest closing price compared to the recent 1-year high of $120.37.
+The company’s stock price has collected 4.67% of gains in the last five trading sessions.
+Press Release reported on 10/19/21 that Dollar Tree and Family Dollar Select RELEX for Integrated Forecasting and Replenishment

 Is It Worth Investing in Dollar Tree Inc. (NASDAQ :DLTR) Right Now?